-Liquid Crystal Display (LCD) units are the most common kind.
+Liquid Crystal Display (LCD) units are the most common.
 They are utilized with mobile devices as well as desktop computer monitors and laptops.
-They have many advantages, such as high energy efficiency, better brightness, better lighting, and they have a thin, flat design that is very convenient for most people because they take up less desk space.
+They have many advantages, such as high-energy efficiency, better brightness, and better lighting, and they have a thin, flat design that takes up less space.

 What are the two basic categories of monitors?

 The two basic types of monitor technologies that are available to consumers are CRT monitors and LCD monitors.
-There are big differences between LCD and CRT, and while LCD technology has advanced to the point where its viewing quality is comparable to CRTs, many people today still choose to purchase a CRT monitor.
+There are big differences between LCD and CRT, and while LCD technology has advanced to the point where its viewing quality is comparable to CRTs, some people today still choose to purchase CRT monitors.